sdiehl/wiwinwlh/tutorial.md

 undefined :: a
 ```

 The bottom is a singular value that inhabits every type.
-When evaluated the semantics of Haskell longer
+When evaluated the semantics of Haskell no longer
 yield a meaningful value.
 It's usually written as the symbol ⊥ (i.e. the compiler flipping you off ).

 An example of a infinite looping term: